stelzinga/MF/Management_Framework.md

 - Services

 #### Accounting Assets incl.
 Cash
 Accounting Assets are those assets officially maintained as such on the Balance Sheet including *Fixed assets*, e.g., buildings and machinery as well as *Current Assets* e.g., Receivables and of course *Cash*.
-Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. Cash is made available from Revenue and Financing, see [## Finance].
+Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. Cash is made available from Revenue and Financing.
 Accounting Assets are recorded on the left side of the Balance Sheet and are maintained through Business Function Finance.

 #### Infrastructure
 Infrastructure or Infra a.k.a. systems, refers to the physical setup used on a day to day basis whether part of Accounting Assets or not.
 The term is used mostly in non-manufacturing Ventures in which case it refers to IT infrastructure.

 #### Intangibles
-This includes assets like procedures, referential, etc that are or are not also Accounting Assets.
+This includes assets like goodwill, copyrights, procedures, referential data, etc. that are or are not also Accounting Assets.

 #### Data
 The terms *Data* and *Information* a.k.a. *Info* are often used interchangeably, but they aren't the same.
-Data in the Management Framework is defined as individual facts, while Information is the organisation, interpretation and visualisation of those facts within a relevant context.
+Data, in the Management Framework, is defined as individual facts, while Information is the organisation, interpretation and visualisation of those facts within a relevant context.
 Data is also an intangible Asset, but has its own classification given its importance.
 Data is a combination of a physical repository (classified under Infrastructure) and the content held therein.
 Content can be broken down into two key types: *Structured Data* (spreadsheets, databases,...), and *Unstructured Data* (videos, music, pictures, text, presentations, source code,...).
 Neither Data nor Information yield truth (an accurate reflection of reality) as such, because both can be subjectively produced (Harari, 2024).
-However, this note will not enter that philosophical debate and stick to the simple premise that Managers have an interest to produce Data and Information that is as accurate as possible, and it is assumed that Managers do this in the best interest of the Venture, see also, [### Agency Problem].
+However, this note will not enter in that philosophical debate and stick to the simple premise that Managers have an interest to have Data and Information produced such that is as accurate as possible, and it is assumed that Managers do this in the best interest of the Venture.

 #### Services
-This refers to Services provided by Suppliers and which are not any of the above e.g., trading venues, catering.
-For such Services which are not recognised as an Asset on the Balance Sheet, although a fee is most likely charged, so they would create a Cost.
+This refers to Services provided by Suppliers and which are not any of the above e.g., trading venues, catering. cleaning services.
+Such Services are not recognised as an Asset on the Balance Sheet, but rather generate a Cost on the Income Statement.
 From an Operations perspective such Services are an Asset as they enable Operations to be performed.
 ________________________________________
 ## Capital
 In order to pay for Resources the Venture needs Cash.
-Cash is obtained through Revenue but is often not available at the time, or in the amount, when required.
-Overcoming the timing or size differences between needing Cash and sufficient Cash having been generated from Revenue is done through *Financial Capital* or Capital in short.
+Cash is obtained through Revenue but is often not available at the time, or in sufficient amount, when required.
+Overcoming the timing and size differences between needing Cash and sufficient Cash having been generated from Revenue is done through *Financial Capital*, or Capital in short.
 There are two key forms of Capital:
 - Liabilities
 - Equity